 They are responsible for getting to know all departmental customers and managing them to ensure they are satisfied with response times, quality of service, etc.

-The Target guest services team leader’s job description also involves developing strategies to improve service delivery, continually improving customer satisfaction management and retention numbers, and maximizes the potential of building relationships with departmental customers.
+Also, the Target guest services team leader’s work description involves developing strategies to improve service delivery, continually improving customer satisfaction management and retention numbers, and maximizing the potential of building relationships with departmental customers.

 A Target guest services team leader is responsible to “pitch in” on anything that needs to be done and ensure it is completed timely; management will not hesitate to assign additional duties when needed.